 Location: 7760 ALABAMA STREET

-The Partial Hospitalization Program (PHP) at Alternatives at EHN provides an individual with the care of a residential treatment program but allows the clients to spend evenings at home.
+The Partial Hospitalization Program (PHP) at Alternatives at EHN provides an individual with the care of an inpatient treatment program but allows the clients to spend evenings at home.
 This is beneficial for people who are dealing with problems too severe to be managed in outpatient therapy alone.
 The program involves a longer treatment visit (usually several hours) than what is typically offered in a doctor’s or therapist’s office.
 The controlled environment is often a useful step down transition from acute inpatient care or as an alternative to inpatient treatment.
-PHP is available at Alternatives for Dual Diagnosis for individuals dealing with chemical dependency and/or mental health issues.
+PHP is available at Alternatives for Mental Health, Chemical Dependency, and Dual Diagnosis for individuals dealing with chemical dependency and/or mental health issues.

 Alternatives at EHN offers an Intensive Outpatient Program for individuals who need a structured setting to work towards overcoming mental health, behavioral health, and/or a substance use disorder but who do not need the more intensive care offered in the partial hospitalization program.
 However, the IOP provides a more structured therapeutic setting than what is typically offered in a traditional outpatient setting.
 The IOP allows the staffs to help clients several times a week for several hours during the day.